gvsulib/folioreport/README.md

 This part of the app generates a list of all items that currently have a loan policy set to either 24-hour loan, 3-hour loan, or one-week loan.
 These items tend to be temporarily set to these loan periods because they are on reserve.

+The only field to fill in for this report is the email field.

 Like the reserve activity report, this will only show you items that currently have these loan policies set.

 ### Temporary Loan Report Fields